experimentarium/times/docs/part-3/02-model-run.md

 in an infeasibility.
 Some causes of the model not being able to solve might be:

--   due to bounds, the energy system cannot be configured in such a way as to meet the limit;
+-   due to bounds, the energy system cannot be cond in such a way as to meet the limit;

 -   owing to mis-specifying the demand serviced by a device, there is no